nyakowint/AliuPlugins/README.md

 ## Plugins for [Aliucord](https://github.com/Aliucord) Legacy
-this is where the fart plugin began
+this is where the fart plugin began (its funny how i broke my plugins by changing the repo url)

 New plugins (for aliucord rn) are [here](https://github.com/ItzOnlyAnimal/AliuPlugins)